johanhedin/nanoca/doc/smartcard.md

 ====
 To create a new RSA key object on the card run the following command:

-    $ pkcs15-init --generate-key "rsa:2048" --auth-id 1 --public-key-label "My Name"
+    $ pkcs15-init --generate-key "rsa:2048" --key-usage digitalSignature,keyEncipherment --auth-id 1 --public-key-label "My Name"

-Replace "My Name" with the name you intend to use as Comman Name later on in the certificate.
+Replace "My Name" with the name you intend to use as Common Name later on in the certificate.
 There is no need for them to match, but it makes everything much more clear if they do.
 The `--auth-id 1` argument will tie this key to the one and only User PIN object that was created in the initialization step.